If there’s one station that can break rhythm and spike your heart rate in HYROX, it’s the burpee broad jumps.

 HYROX Burpee Broad Jump Standards

-You must start the BBJ station in the upright position with your hands placed near your feet – hands must be behind the line.
+You must start the BBJ station from the bottom position, chest to floor, with your hands behind the line.

 Feet must be parallel on take off and landing – no staggered take offs.